redcap3000/noClass_php/quickstart.markdown

 ***To run the 'blog' example.php***

 1) Let noClass_html extend either 'couchCurl', for Apache Couch DB, or 'moniKey' for Mongo DB.
+(Require the library in use)

 2) Edit lib/interfaces.php - noSqlConfig - to define basic database settings (host).